 You are encouraged to begin preparing for your hearing as early as possible.
 Do not wait until you receive your Notice of Hearing.
 You will need to gather and organize information to support your position, as the burden of proof rests with the complainant.
 In other words, you must prove the property assessment notice is inaccurate.

-If you cannot attend by conference call or in person, you may send a written submission or appoint someone to appear on your behalf.
+If you cannot attend by conference call, you may send a written submission or appoint someone to appear on your behalf.

 Hearings will occur on select dates between February 1 and March 15.
 If you plan to be away or unavailable during this time, you should contact BC Assessment to minimize any scheduling conflicts.